sandrine-muller/sandrine-muller.github.io/_pages/team.md

 Junior Research Engineer
 Grenoble Alpes University

-Mohammed Mehdi Ketata is an engineer and recent graduate of the École des Mines, where he completed the “Ingénieur Civil des Mines” program.
+Mohammed Mehdi Ketata is an engineer and recent graduate of the École des Mines, FR, where he completed the “Ingénieur Civil des Mines” program.
 His training focused on applied mathematics, modeling, and complex systems, with a strong emphasis on quantitative analysis and problem solving in engineering and industrial contexts.
 He combines technical rigor with a structured approach to data‑driven decision making, and is interested in roles at the intersection of engineering, analytics, and innovation management.

 ---